QuantEcon/lecture-python-intro/in-work/networks.md

 * transport networks and
 * social networks

 For example, social networks affect trends in market sentiment and consumer decisions.

 The structure of financial networks helps to determine relative fragility of the system

 The structure of production networks affects trade, innovation and the propagation of local shocks.

+This lecture gives an introduction to economic networks.

+(Some parts are drawn from the text https://networks.quantecon.org/ but the level of this lecture is less advanced.)

+### Example: Aircraft Exports

-TODO -- add figure f:commercial_aircraft_2019_1 from networks -- ask JS
+TODO -- add commercial aircraft network figure from https://networks.quantecon.org/ch_intro.html but hide the code

 Figure [TODO add numref] shows international trade in large commercial aircraft in 2019 based on International Trade Data SITC Revision 2.

 The circles in the figure are called **nodes** or **vertices** -- in this case they represent countries.

 The arrows in the figure are called **edges** or **links**.

 Node size is proportional to total exports and edge width is proportional to exports to the target country.

 The data is for trade in commercial aircraft weighing at least 15,000kg and was sourced from CID Dataverse.

 The figure shows that the US, France and Germany are major export hubs.

+In the discussion below, we learn to quantify such ideas.

+### Example: A Markov Chain

+TODO repeat the Hamilton example from the Markov chain lecture, plot the graph, explain how we can view it as a network.

-## Graph Theory
+## An Introduction to Graph Theory

-Network analysis is built on top of a major branch of mathematics called graph theory.
+Network science is built on top of a major branch of mathematics called [graph theory](https://en.wikipedia.org/wiki/Graph_theory).

-Graph theory is often regarded as originating from work by the brilliant Swiss mathematician Leonhard Euler (1707--1783), including his famous paper on the ``Seven Bridges of K\"onigsberg.''

-TODO -- add links for above sentence

-We now give a short introduction to graph theory.
+To understand and analyze networks, we need some understanding of graph theory.

+While graph theory can be complicated, we will cover only the basic ideas.

+However, these ideas will already be enough for us to discuss interesting and important ideas on economic and financial networks.

 We focus on "directed" graphs, where connects are one way rather that symmetric

+E.g.,

 * bank $A$ lends money to bank $B$
-* firm $A$ supplies goods to firm $B$, etc.
+* firm $A$ supplies goods to firm $B$

-(This costs no generality, since undirected graphs, where relationships are symmetric two-way connections, can be studied by imposing symmetry -- existence of a connection from $A$ to $B$ implies existence of a connection from $B$ to $A$).

-### Unweighted Graphs
+### Key Definitions

-A \navy{directed graph}\index{Directed graph} or \navy{digraph}\index{Digraph}
-is a pair $\gG = (V, E)$, where
+A **directed graph** consists of
 %
 \begin{itemize}
-    \item $V$ is a finite nonempty set and
+    \item a finite set $V$ and
-    \item $E$ is a collection of ordered pairs $(u, v) \in V \times V$ called
+    \item a collection of pairs $(u, v)$ where $u$ and $v$ are elements of $V$
-        \navy{edges}\index{Edges}.
 \end{itemize}
 %

-Elements of $V$ are called  the \navy{vertices}\index{Vertices} or
+The elements of $V$ are called the \navy{vertices} or \navy{nodes} of the graph.

-\navy{nodes}\index{Nodes} of $\gG$.
+In the aircraft export example above, the set $V$ is all countries included in the data set.

+The pairs $(u,v)$ are called the **edges** of the graph and the set of all edges will usually be denoted by $E$

 Intuitively and visually, an edge $(u,v)$ is understood as an arrow from vertex $u$ to vertex $v$.

+(A neat way to represent an arrow is to record the location of the tail and head of the arrow, and that's exactly what an edge does.)

+In the aircraft export example above, $E$ is all the arrows in the figure, each indicating some positive amount of aircraft exports from one country to another.

+Let's look at more examples.

 Two graphs are given in Figures~\ref{f:rich_poor_no_label}--\ref{f:poverty_trap}.
 Each graph has three vertices.

+TODO -- convert these to use https://h1ros.github.io/posts/introduction-to-graphviz-in-jupyter-notebook/, discuss with JS

 In these cases, the arrows (edges) could be thought of as representing positive possibility of transition over a given unit of time.

 \begin{figure}
    \begin{center}
        \scalebox{1.0}{\input{tikz/rich_poor_no_label.tex}}
    \end{center}
-   \caption{\label{f:rich_poor_no_label} A digraph of classes}
+   \caption{\label{f:rich_poor_no_label} A directed graph of classes}
 \end{figure}

 \begin{figure}